jocamposdot/loginexUser/README.md

 # loginexUser
-Exemplo de login utilizando Spring Security
+Loginext is an early stage project created to practice a few Spring Security tools